 Body butter ingredients includes a combination of natural butters, carrier oils, and specialized ingredients.
 And, they rarely contain water or hydrosols, which is the exact opposite of lotion.

 Learn more about the benefits of natural butters, including a printable guide, and learn about carrier oils in our comprehensive guide to all things carrier oils.
-Here is a comprehensive guide to the differences between body butters and body lotions.
+Click here for a comprehensive guide to the differences between body butters and body lotions.

 Below are examples of ingredients that make body butter so amazing!